nextcloud/notes-ios/README.md

 ## Testing

 We occassionally use [Apple's TestFlight](https://developer.apple.com/testflight/) to make builds available for testing internally or publicly by community members.
-You can join public beta testing with the following link but note that not always a build is available.
+You can join public beta testing with the following link, but note that a build may not always be available.

 **[🛫 Join Nextcloud Notes TestFlight](https://testflight.apple.com/join/m7C1rYuN)**